Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

-From the deformation theory of marked stable curves, we have that the groupoid $ S(G)(B) \times_{ S(G)(\bC)} C$ is naturally equivalent to $\Hom(\Spec B, X)$ where is a union of linear subspaces (here $\{p_i\}_{i= 1}^n$ are the marked points of $C$).
-There is one subspace for each spanning forest of the subgraph $H_0 \subset H$ spanned by genus $0$ vertices.
-The subspace corresponding to a spanning forest $F$ is where $\hat C_e$ is the formal neighborhood of the double point $e \in C$ corresponding to $e$.
+Let $\{p_i\}_{i= 1}^n$ be the marked points of $C$.
+From the deformation theory of marked stable curves, the formal neighborhood of $C$ is isomorphic to the completion at $0$ of $X$, where is the following union of linear subspaces.
+There is a subspace for each spanning forest of the subgraph $H_0 \subset H$ consisting of genus $0$ vertices and edges between them.
+The subspace corresponding to the spanning forest $F$ is where $\widehat C_e$ is the formal neighborhood of the double point $e \in C$ corresponding to $e$.